kikoseijo/klaravel/wiki/components-tables.md

 #### Table actions navigation bar

-This component its build on top of [Boostrap4 Navbar](https://getbootstrap.com/docs/4.0/components/navbar/), add more items using the slot component or plain with a single import.
+This component its build on top of [Boostrap4 Navbar](https://getbootstrap.com/docs/4.0/components/navbar/), add more items using the slot component ?? plain with a single import.

 ```
 @include('klaravel::ui.tables.actions-menu')
 ```

-As a component, only `model_name` its mandatory due to components scope to enable **add new** or **search form** functionality.
+As a component, only `model_name` its mandatory due to components scope to enable **add new** ?? **search form** functionality.

 ```
 @component('klaravel::ui.tables.actions-menu', [